 Electrostatics Benchmarks#

-This page presents benchmark results for electrostatic interaction methods including Ewald summation and Particle Mesh Ewald (PME) across different GPU hardware.
-Results show the scaling behavior with increasing system size for periodic systems, including both single-system and batched computations.
+This page presents benchmark results for electrostatic interaction methods including Ewald summation, Particle Mesh Ewald (PME), and Damped Shifted Force (DSF) across different GPU hardware.
+Results show the scaling behavior with increasing system size for both single-system and batched computations.

 Warning